kicksent/aravind-website/_pages/about.md

 permalink: /about/
 author: Aravind Iyer
 author_profile: true
-description: "I am Aravind, a scientist and computer engineer by training, writing about music and life.
-My writings cover reviews and stories about jazz albums as well as human emotions and ordinary things that make us human."
+description: "I am Aravind, a tech guy, a scientist and computer engineer by training, writing about music and life.
+My writings cover reviews and stories about music as well as human emotions and ordinary things that make us human."
 og_image: "/assets/images/profile.jpg"
 ---